 Standard College is committed to increasing the awareness and prevention of sexual violence.
-All incoming students and new employees are required to participate in a primary prevention and awareness program.
-This program provides students and employees with comprehensive information regarding sexual assault, domestic violence, dating violence, and stalking, along with all the Clery Act crimes.
-The primary prevention and awareness program includes a clear statement that Standard College prohibits Clery Act crimes and informs the community with the policies and procedures Standard College uses to respond to Clery Act crimes.
-Ongoing prevention and awareness campaigns are also provided to students and employees throughout the year.
+All incoming students and new employees participate in a primary prevention and awareness (PPA) program.
+The PPA program provides students and employees with comprehensive information regarding sexual assault, domestic violence, dating violence, and stalking, along with all the Clery Act crimes.
+The PPA program defines these crimes and provides a clear statement that Standard College prohibits Clery Act crimes.
+Further, the PPA program informs the community with the policies and procedures Standard College uses to respond to Clery Act crimes.
+Ongoing prevention and awareness campaigns are provided to students and employees throughout the year.
 Standard College strongly encourages all students and employees to look out for themselves and one another.